 Custom Murals & Commissioned Artwork

-Enhance the beauty of your historic building or period interior with a custom mural or artwork that is faithful to the historic style and context of your building.
+Enhance the beauty of your historic building or period interior with a custom mural or artwork that is faithful to the historic style and context.

-Owners of historic buildings or period interiors can sometimes feel a certain sense of reluctance when it comes to the idea of creating a new mural or other painted artwork for their structure.
+Owners of historic buildings or period interiors can sometimes feel reluctant when it comes to creating a new mural or other painted artwork for their structure.

-While the inclination to preserve the historic integrity of a structure is an admirable one, the truth is that there are many very good reasons to consider commissioning new art for your structure.
+While the inclination to preserve historic integrity is an admirable one, the truth is there are many reasons why you should consider commissioning new art for your structure.

-At John Canning & Co., our expert conservators and artisans have decades of experience not only preserving, conserving, and restoring murals and artwork, but also in creating new pieces that align with the historic structure of the space utilizing period methods, materials, and techniques.
+At John Canning & Co., as specialty contractors, our expert conservators and artisans have decades of experience not only preserving, conserving, and restoring murals and artwork, but also in creating new pieces that align with the historic structure of the space utilizing period methods, materials, and techniques.

 When it comes to creating new artwork that is going to live in a historic structure, a number of factors must be taken into consideration before any work is conducted.